Mah-N/to-do-organizer/README.md

 ![Security](documentations/Unauthorized_login.png)

 ## Deployment
-To deploy this application to Heroku the following steps were taken:
+To deploy the To-Do List application to Heroku the following steps were taken:

  1. **Create a New Repository**:
       - Set up a new repository.